AinSofiya/AI06_projects/README.md

 No data augmentation in terms of random rotation or flipping is applied.
 #### Data source: https://data.mendeley.com/datasets/5y9wdsg2zt/2

+### IDE and Framework:
+The project is completed with Spyder as the main IDE.
+The main frameworks used in this project are Numpy, Matplotlib and Tensorflow Keras.

 ## Image Segementation for Nuclei
 ### Description (kaggle.com):
 Identify a range of nuclei across varied conditions.
 By automating nucleus detection, you could help unlock cures faster—from rare disorders to the common cold.